 There is a large amount of hyaluronic acid found in our eyes and connective tissues.
 As a result, hyaluronic acid is marketed as an ingredient to treat dry skin, helping the skin hold more moisture and look plumper.

 Hyaluronic acid can be combined with many other acids, except glycolic acid which has a low pH level and could stop the hyaluronic acid from working.
 As always, be careful when combining different acids in your skincare routine, particularly if you have sensitive skin.
-See our science of moisturiser article for more info.
+You can read more in our in-depth What is hyaluronic acid guide, as well as our science of moisturiser article.

 When starting to use any new acid, it is best to start with a lower concentration and build up.
 It’s easy to buy any of these products for reasonable prices.
 For example, The Ordinary sells retinoids from concentrations of 0.2% up to 2%.